Move Ya Body: Music video

 An accompanying music video for the song was released in 2004.
 Posted in 2012, it was viewed over two million times on YouTube.
-However it was never posted on Nina Sky's official channel and it became unavailable few years later.
+However it was never posted on Nina Sky's official channel and it became unavailable a few years later.
 The video was 34 seconds shorter than the song.
 It features guest appearances from Jabba, Fat Joe, Cipha Sounds and Angie Martinez.
 The whole video takes place in a nightclub and features the twins, mostly singing and dancing to the song.